Compromise of 1850: Implications

 Passage of the Compromise of 1850, as it came to be known, caused celebration in Washington and elsewhere, with crowds shouting, "The Union is saved!"
 Fillmore himself described the Compromise of 1850 as a "final settlement" of sectional issues, though the future of slavery in New Mexico and Utah remained unclear.
 The admission of new states, or the organization of territories in the remaining unorganized portion of the Louisiana Purchase, could also potentially reopen the polarizing debate over slavery.

 Not all accepted the Compromise of 1850.
 Longing for the former national influence of the South, a South Carolina newspaper wrote, "the Rubicon is passed ... and the Southern States are now vassals in this Confederacy."
-(This was not referring to the then-future Confederate States of America; many still considered the United States a confederacy at the time.)
+(This was not referring to the then-future Confederate States of America; many, especially in the South, still considered the United States a confederacy at the time.)
 Many Northerners, meanwhile, were displeased by the Fugitive Slave Act.
 The debate over slavery in the territories would be re-opened in 1854 through the Kansas–Nebraska Act.
 It continued throughout the late 1850s, which culminated in one of the more well-known debates over slavery, the Lincoln-Douglas debates.

+Historian David M. Potter argues that the Compromise of 1850 was not actually a compromise at all.

+If a compromise is an agreement between adversaries, by which each consents to certain terms desired by the other, and if the majority vote of a section is necessary to register the consent of that section, then it must be said that North and South did not consent to each other's terms, and that there was really no compromise - a truce, perhaps, an armistice, certainly a settlement, but not a true compromise.
+Still, after four years of deadlock, any positive action seemed a great accomplishment.